johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ### Prepare input of the first module

 To use this module of the pipeline we just need two input files:

 a) 1 txt file, named ```Proteins.txt``` with the gene names of the proteins we are interested in.
 For example if we were interested in Enamelin, we would add ```ENAM``` into that file.
-Only one gene name per line should be provided
+Only one gene name per line should be provided.

 b) 1 txt file, named ```Organism.txt``` with the scientific names of the species we are interested in.
 For this version of the pipeline you can only select from species present in the [Ensembl database](https://www.ensembl.org/info/about/species.html).
 The species name should be without capital letters and with underscores instead of spaces e.g. ```homo_sapiens```.
 Once again only one species per line should be provided.
 Additionally if you want to use a specific reference version/asembly of a species, you can do that.
 Simply add a tab or a space after the species name and then write the assembly version e.g. ```homo_sapiens GRCh37```.
 If no specific assembly is provided the latest version of Ensembl will be used.
 Be aware of the proper name of each assembly as it needs to match pefectly with what Ensembl has in its database (e.g. "GRch37" would not work).
 You can look some of the assembly names [here](https://www.ensembl.org/info/website/archives/assembly.html).
 The safest way to find an valid name of an assembly is to look for it in the webpage of a gene: